 Q. When and where is graduation?

-Commencement exercises for the Classes of 2014 will be held on Sunday, June 15, at Orpheum Theatre.
+Commencement ceremonies for the classes of 2017 will be held at 2:00 pm on Sunday, June 18, 2017, at The Masonic on 1111 California Street in San Francisco.
+The garage at the Masonic will charge $30 for parking.
+Please allow extra time to navigate the area around the Masonic.
+See full schedule here: Graduation Event.
 The ceremony begins at 2:00 pm and lasts approximately 2 hours.
 Back to top

 Q. What time should my guests arrive?

 Doors will open at 12:45 pm.
 The ceremony begins at 2:00 pm.
 Back to top

 Latecomers can be accommodated on a space-available basis.
 Back to top

 Q. Are children welcome at the Commencement Ceremony?

 Q. Is flash photography allowed at graduation?

 You are welcome to take photos and video during the ceremony, but please be considerate when using flash photography.
 Flash can sometimes distract speakers.
 Also, the school has arranged for a professional photographer to be on site to take pictures of graduates as they receive the diploma.
 Photos will be available by a forthcoming link to a photo service website following the event.
 The options are either buy prints or have high resolution JPEGs emailed for downloading.
 Back to top

 Q. Can I leave the theatre after I receive my diploma?